 Ministers and supporters are mounting pressure on President John Dramani Mahama to invoke powers under Article 72 of the constitution to pardon the three men who were jailed on contempt charges by the Supreme Court.

-Top officials including Minister of Foreign Affairs, Hanna Tetteh; Deputy Minister of Education, Okudzeto Ablakwa; Valerie Sawyer, Head of the Presidential Unit, Minister for Tourism; even the Secretary to Cabinet, Roger Angsomwine have all signed a book of petition to compel the president to forgive the three.
-While acknowledging that the comments made by the three were unacceptable, these officials insist the four-month sentence is too harsh and have organized vigils and rallied senior colleagues and foot-soldiers to sign the petition.
+Top officials including Minister of Foreign Affairs, Hanna Tetteh; Deputy Minister of Education, Okudzeto Ablakwa; Valerie Sawyer, Head of the Presidential Unit, Minister for Tourism; even the Secretary to Cabinet, Roger Angsomwine have all signed the petition to compel the president to forgive the three.
+While acknowledging that the comments made by the three were unacceptable, these officials insist the four-month sentence is too harsh and have organised vigils and rallied senior colleagues and foot-soldiers to sign the petition.

 The three – Salifu Maase (also known as ‘Mugabe’: the host of a political talk show on Montie FM) and two panelists, Alistair Nelson and Godwin Akogun – were sentenced to a four-month jail term for threatening the Supreme Court judges with harm, rape and death over their handling of the case on the credibility of the current voters register.

-Perhaps it is loyalty to the NDC that has blinded party folks to their appalling behavior.
+Perhaps it is loyalty to the NDC that has blinded party folks to their appalling behaviour.

 But I digress.

 Threats of death and rape against anyone – not just superior court judges – is a crime under Ghanaian law.
 Crimes come with specific punishment.
 Had the state agencies mandated to deal with such offences done their job, the Montie Three would have faced a minimum sentence of three years.